 Keep the doors open (NOT the front door!)

-Because my dog is blind, I make sure every room’s door is left open.
-Of course it drives my husband crazy because he keeps saying I let the heat out, but what can you do!!
+Because Red is blind, I make sure every room’s door is left open.
+I shouldn’t have to state the obvious but since I can’t help myself…obviously not the front door, basement door… Of course it drives my husband crazy because he keeps saying I let the heat out, but what can you do!!
 She knows her way around the house, and I don’t want her banging into something she knows shouldn’t be there!